Mortgage Refinance Calculator

 With those assumptions, the estimated new monthly payment is about $2,058.30, which is about $155.42 lower than the current payment.

-The estimated current remaining loan cost is about $637,551.36, compared with an estimated $500,493.05 for the refinance option including closing costs.
+The estimated remaining payments on the current loan are about $637,551.36, compared with an estimated $500,493.05 in new payments plus closing costs for the refinance option.

 Frequently asked questions